guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

    :alt: userguide1_ar.png
    :align: center

-The same options are available with the same level of features, however tokens expansion will depend on the notable event context.
+The same options are available with the same level of features; however, tokens expansion will depend on the notable event context.

 JIRA project
 ============